Immunization protects you from disease.Get protected, get immunized.

 PNEUMO-P vaccine is given at a

-public health office in your area and may also be offered by some family doctors.
+public health office in your area and may also be offered by some family doctors and pharmacists.

 Reactions to the vaccine are usually mild and go away in a few days.
 They may include: